arne-schroppe/dash/README.md

 A symbol can also contain data:
 ```
-employee-of-the-month = :employee "bob" 46 :engineer
+employee-of-the-month = :employee "bob" :engineer 46
 ```
-The identifier of this symbol is `:employee`.
+The identifier of this symbol is `employee`.
 It contains three pieces of data:
-`"bob"`, `46` and the atomic symbol `:engineer`
+The string `"bob"`, the atomic symbol `:engineer`, and the number `46`

 Dash has built-in syntax for lists and tuples: